 Do I Recommend Nivea?

-You know our motto of diminishing animal harming safety tests of cosmetic products.
-I don’t ever recommend some brand that involves animal cruelty in any way.
-Not all but a good number of Nivea products are available in China as imported consumer care goods.
+You know our motto is diminishing animal-harming safety tests of cosmetic products.
+I don’t ever recommend any brand that involves animal cruelty.

-Naturally, they have to pass animal-based safety tests by a third party.
-Plus, plenty of Nivea products come from animal-sourced ingredients.
-Nivea is neither cruelty-free nor vegan.
+I don’t recommend Nivea as it is animal-tested to pass safety tests by a third party.
+Plus, many Nivea products are non-vegan.
+So Nivea is neither cruelty-free nor vegan.

-Although the brand stated their wish of going cruelty-free.
+Although the brand stated its wish of going cruelty-free.
 But there is no mention of any timeframe for that.
 Let’s keep our fingers crossed and wait for some good news from Nivea.
-For now, I have no other way but to put Nivea in our ‘Not Recommended’ List!
+For now, I have no other way but to put Nivea on our ‘Not Recommended’ List.

-2. Nivea Body Wash: Yes To Cucumbers Body Wash
+2. Body Wash: Yes To Cucumbers Body Wash

 3. Nivea 48H Moisturizer: Maui Moisture Shea Butter

-4. Nivea Sensitive Skin & Stubble Balm: AHAVA Dead Sea Line Balm
+4. Sensitive Skin & Stubble Balm: AHAVA Dead Sea Line Balm

 5. Nivea Face Wash: Pacifica Sea Foam Face Wash

-Nivea is neither vegan nor cruelty free.
-It means that their products contain animal-derived ingredients and they do test on aimals on top of it.
-Nivea sells in the Mainland China where testing is mandatory by law.
+Nivea is neither vegan nor cruelty-free.
+It means that Nivea products contain animal-derived ingredients and are also tested on animals.
+Nivea sells in Mainland China where testing is mandatory by law.